mhibatallah/mhibatallah.github.io/_pages/group.md

 - [Undergraduate Student Research Award (USRA)](https://uwaterloo.ca/applied-mathematics/current-undergraduates/undergraduate-research-opportunities) — for Canadian citizens and permanent residents
 - [Mathematics Undergraduate Research Award (MURA)](https://uwaterloo.ca/applied-mathematics/current-undergraduates/undergraduate-research-opportunities) — open to all students at the Math Faculty of UWaterloo.

-If you're interested, please contact me early so we can plan a project and apply for funding if needed.